Proprietor and Agent

 Dramatic Rights Agent

 Sheila David handles dramatic rights for the DA Agency in the UK and in conjunction with the DA book agents, represents clients including John Connolly, James Carol, Tim Weaver, Lesley Pearse, Dave Rudden, Emma Kavanagh & Cathy Cassidy.
-Sheila is also looking to represent science fiction and fantasy novelists with potential for screen adaptation.

 Before joining the DA team, Sheila worked in Business Affairs at the BBC and at Hachette Livre Children’s Books.
 She was apprenticed in the craft of agenting at leading boutique literary firm, The Agency (London) Ltd, where she spent 4 years.